 SECTION 6.
 This Ordinance takes effect on enactment.
-All approvals of any kind granted by the Maui Redevelopment Agency, Planning Department, or other agency prior to the effective date of this Ordinance in accordance with the Wailuku Redevelopment Area Zoning and Development Code, dated September 2002, including variances, remain in full force and effect and are unimpaired by this Ordinance.
+All approvals of any kind granted by the Maui Redevelopment Agency, Department of Planning, or other agency prior to the effective date of this Ordinance in accordance with the Wailuku Redevelopment Area Zoning and Development Code, dated unimpaired by this Ordinance.

+September 2002, including variances, remain in full force and effect and are